Faculty, student, and outside scholars’ r

 The Bowdoin College Museum of Art's collection numbers approximately 20,000 paintings, prints, drawings, photographs, sculptures and objects, only a fraction of which are on view in the galleries.
 The collection is fully searchable online under Collections.

-To find out more about aspects of our holdings that may pertain to your research interests, or to view a particular artwork either in storage or in the Zuckert Seminar Room, please make an appointment with Andrea Rosen
+To find out more about aspects of our holdings that may pertain to your research interests, or to view a particular artwork either in storage or in the Zuckert Seminar Room, please make an appointment with Honor Wilkinson

 , Curatorial Assistant, at least 2 weeks in advance of your visit.